Meu amor é...: Charts

+Release history

 Nana Katase version

 Nana Katase covered "Meu amor é..." as her fifth single, released on March 10, 2004, by Avex Trax as the lead single from her second album Extended.
 It peaked at No. 39 on Oricon's weekly singles chart.

 Track listing

 All lyrics are written by Chinfa Kan; all music is composed by Naoya Matsuoka; all music is arranged by Shōichirō Hirata.